devcontainers/spec/proposals/features-library.md

 ├── ...
 ```

-When packaging Feature A, the resulting archive will be structured as follows:
+When packaging Feature A (shown above in **Proposal A**), the resulting published archive will be structured as follows:

 ```
 .